Mocha2007/mocha_verduria/readme.md

 * http://www.almeopedia.com/almeo.html?Tea tea is from Arcel.
 * http://www.almeopedia.com/almeo.html?coffee coffee is from... tropical Erelae?

+## RELIGION:

+* Todo: what do these believe?: Kebri

 ## ADDING A COUNTRY CHECKLIST

 1. common/countries.txt